nambuntu/reactive-programming-performance/README.md

 # Reactive Programming

-If you come here, you probably heard of Reactive Programming as a software development trends past few years.
-I believe it is really a way to bring higher performance with lower memory requirement of Java applications for building API or web services.
+If you came here, you probably heard of Reactive as a trend of software development in recent years.
+I believe it is remarkably a way to bring higher performance with the lower memory requirement of Java applications for building API or web services.
 And the reason Reactive Programming can do this is by avoiding operating system blocking calls that always lead to process and context switches.

 Despite working with these tools for some years already, I sometimes found it's difficult to fully understand the difference in performance and not the ecosystem.
-That is why in today tutorial I want to discuss and make a comparison of two Java Reactive frameworks I've been using for developing microservices and high performance platform: [Vertx]([https://vertx.io](https://vertx.io/)) and [SpringBoot](https://spring.io/projects/spring-boot)
+That is why in today tutorial I want to discuss and make a comparison of two Java Reactive frameworks I've been using for developing microservices and high-performance platform: [Vertx](https://vertx.io) and [SpringBoot](https://spring.io/projects/spring-boot)

 # Example structure

 For this performance testing I created two identical REST API for managing a book store including the following operations:

-* Clean up the data store
+* Clean up the datastore
 * Add a new book
 * Get all book items

 The tech-stack includes:

 * Vertx Web or SpringBoot for backend
-* MongoDB (instance created using Docker) for data layer.
+* MongoDB (instance created using Docker) for the data layer.

 # Performance Test design
-In order to test the performance of the above two projects, I used [jMeter](https://jmeter.apache.org/) to design and run the test as following:
+To test the performance of the above two projects, I used [jMeter](https://jmeter.apache.org/) to design and run the test as following:
 ## Computer specs
 * Computer: Dell `XPS 9560`, `core-i7-7700HQ` 4 cores 8 threads, 16GB RAM
-* Mongodb: Run inside docker
+* MongoDB: Run inside docker
-* Java application: Run from terminal by `mvn`
+* Java application: Run from the terminal by `mvn`

 ## jMeter test specs
 * Parameters: